xballoy/solid-presentation/slides.md

 ```

 - Depending on concrete implementation of `SimpleInvaderMover` and `OpenGlInvaderRenderer`
-- If we cannot change them we need to change `Invaders` directly
+- If we need to change them we need to change `Invaders` directly

 ---